ShiroTakeda/gams-mode/README.md

 To install gams-mode.el manually, you need to follow the procedure below (1 and 2 are not necessary when you install gams-mode.el by MELPA).

-(1) Put "gams-mode.el" file into one of the directories listed in `load-path'.
+(1) Put "gams-mode.el" file into one of the directories listed in `load-path`.
-    You can see the contents of `load-path' by entering `M-x customize-option <RET> load-path'.
-Or add the directory where "gams-mode.el" is installed to `load-path' variable.
+    You can see the contents of `load-path` by entering `M-x customize-option <RET> load-path`.
+Or add the directory where "gams-mode.el" is installed to `load-path` variable.
 For this, add the following in your "~/.emacs.d/init.el" file:

     (setq load-path